andresebr/kumodd/README.md

     expires or config/gdrive.dat is deleted.

 ## Caveats

-Google drive allows a folder to contain multiple files with the same name, whereas unix does not. kumodd downloads only one as it stands.

 Downloading native Google Apps docs, sheets and slides is much slower than non-native files, due to conversion to LibreOffice formats.